jyyulab/NetBID/docs/docs/network_reconstruction/network_reconstruction.md

 ## Step 4: Prepare files to run SJARACNe (sjaracne-prep)
 **Purpose: download SJARACNe needed database to local folders and prepare files to run SJARACNe.**

-Please skip the following line if you didn't close R session after completed Step 1 and Step 2 (doesn't matter if you runned Step 3 or not).
+Please skip the following line if you didn't close R session after completed Step 1 and Step 2 (doesn't matter if you run Step 3 or not).

 Don't skip, if you have checked out and closed R session after completed the Step 1 and Step 2.
 Before start Step 4, please reload `network.par` RData from Step 2.
 `NetBID.loadRData()` reloads RData saved by `NetBID.saveRData()`.
 It prevents user from repeating former pipeline steps.